Existence and Uniqueness Theorem of Continuous and Monotone Bayesian Nash Equilibrium and Stability Analysis: Stability of CBNE

 \begin{assumption} Consider the BNE model (\ref{eq:BNE}).
 For $i \in N$, $\nabla_{a_i} u_i(a_i, a_{-i}, \theta_i, \theta_{-i})$ is Lipschitz continuous in $\theta_{-i}$ uniformly with respect to $a$ and $\theta_i$ with constant modulus $\varrho_i$, i.e.,

 \end{assumption}

 The condition requires each player's marginal utility function to be Lipschitz continuous w.r.t.~change of rivals' type parameters.
-The condition is not demanding in that type parameters of rivals don't directly affect a player's utility function or its marginal in practice.
+The condition is not demanding since type parameters of rivals may even not directly affect a player's utility function or its marginal in some practical application (in which case $\varrho_i=0$).